Gisimba Memorial Centre

-Gisimba Memorial Centre is an after-school centre for disadvantaged children in Kigali, Rwanda.
+Gisimba Memorial Centre is a trauma informed community center and an after-school centre for disadvantaged children in Kigali, Rwanda.
 Formerly, it was the oldest and best-known orphanage in Rwanda, however, in 2016 the government began closing orphanages and transferring the children under foster care and adoption to families.
 It was founded by Peter and Dancilla Gisimba in the 1980s.
 They took orphans into their home from the local community, until there were too many to house, at which point they transferred to a larger location.
 It was renamed the Gisimba Memorial Centre in 1990.